multiscale/ymmsl-python/docs/ymmsl_python.rst

 a component or a port (see below).
 It is a string containing letters, digits, and/or underscores which must start with a letter or underscore, and may not be empty.
-Identifiers starting with an underscore are reserved for use by the software (e.g. MUSCLE 3), and may only be used as specified by the software you are using.
+Identifiers starting with an underscore are reserved for use by the software (e.g. MUSCLE3), and may only be used as specified by the software you are using.

 The :class:`ymmsl.Identifier` Python class represents an identifier.
 It works